Japan Ski Tours

 Following your last day of skiing, drop off will be provided at Kitakami train station at 4pm.
 If you intend to go back to Tokyo at the end of your trip, you can expect to arrive at Tokyo Station by 7pm.

-If you're planning on staying in Tokyo for a few days, note that you can mail your ski bag straight to NRT or HND airport for about ¥2,700 (approx US$18)--that way you won't have to lug it around while you sight-see or travel around other regions.
-You'll need a minimum of 2 days from the last day of this trip before you depart NRT or HND to utilize this option.
-For example, drop your skis off by 2pm on the last ski day if you plan to depart NRT or HND within 48 hours.
-Trying to figure out what trains to take?
-Use this route planner here. |
+¥3,800 (approx US$25)--that way you won't have to lug it around while you sight-see or travel around other regions.
+You'll need a minimum of 3 days from the last day of this trip before you depart NRT or HND to utilize this option.
+For example, drop your skis off by 2pm on the last ski day if you plan to depart NRT or HND within 72 hours.

 We're experts at running ski trips in Japan.
 Here are some recommendations that will make your life significantly easier!